gabtan99/intercon/targets/detoxification.md

     service_image: '/uploads/sauna.png'
     service_description:
       Just a little indication.
 And I know you're saying, 'Oh Bob, you've done it this time.'
 And you may be right.
 I like to beat the brush.
-That's crazy.
-Let your imagination be your guide.
-This piece of canvas is your world.
   - service_name: Hyperbaric Therapy
     service_url: services/hyperbaric
     service_image: '/uploads/hyperbaric.png'
     service_description:
       Just a little indication.
 And I know you're saying, 'Oh Bob, you've done it this time.'
 And you may be right.
 I like to beat the brush.
-That's crazy.
-Let your imagination be your guide.
-This piece of canvas is your world.
   - service_name: Red Light Therapy
     service_url: services/red-light
     service_image: '/uploads/red-light.png'
     service_description:
       Just a little indication.
 And I know you're saying, 'Oh Bob, you've done it this time.'
 And you may be right.
 I like to beat the brush.
-That's crazy.
-Let your imagination be your guide.
-This piece of canvas is your world.
   - service_name: Colon Hydrotherapy
     service_url: services/colon-hydrotherapy
     service_image: '/uploads/colon-hydrotherapy.png'
     service_description:
       Just a little indication.
 And I know you're saying, 'Oh Bob, you've done it this time.'
 And you may be right.
 I like to beat the brush.
-That's crazy.
-Let your imagination be your guide.
-This piece of canvas is your world.
 ---